GRANIX is a prescription medication given to people with certain types of cancer

 - Serious Allergic Reactions.
 If you have a serious

-allergic reaction during a GRANIX injection, your doctor will treat your allergic
+allergic reaction during a GRANIX injection, stop giving yourself the injection

 - Severe Sickle Cell Crisis in people with sickle cell disease.